siggame/colisee/CONTRIBUTING.md

     - `type/housekeeping` - The project/documentation needs to be updated
     - `type/discussion` - Issue thread for discussing the project, (includes feature requests)
     - `type/bug` - Old code needs to be fixed

+## NPM
+- If project is published to NPM:
+  - use the @siggame org scope.
+Example `npm install @siggame/colisee-lib`
+  - include **all** non-essential files in the `.npmignore` except for `README.md`
+  - build code out of source into a `dist` folder.
+  - make sure `main: dist/index` is added (without the .js extension)
+  - add a `types: dist/index` to package.json for linking to typing information.

 ## Git
 - Prefer branching over forking if a member of ACM SIG-Game